Sri Lanka national cricket team: Modern era

 On 9 September 2019, Sri Lanka won the T20I series 3–0 against Pakistan in their home under Dasun Shanaka's captaincy.
 It was the first time that Sri Lanka whitewashed Pakistan in a T20I series.
 In July 2021, Sri Lanka won T20I series against India 2–1, recording their first ever bilateral T20I series win against India.

 On 4 March 2022, Sri Lanka played their 300th Test match in Mohali against India.
 Sri Lanka lost the match by an innings and 222 runs.
 Amid political turmoil back home, Sri Lanka won the 2022 Asia Cup, defeating Pakistan in the final on 11 September 2022.

 On 28 April 2023, Sri Lanka won their 100th Test match against Ireland at Galle.
 They won the test series 2–0.
 They became the 8th test nation to reach this milestone.

 Sri Lanka cricket was suspended, by the ICC on 10 November 2023 due to the alleged political interference with the cricket administration.
 The suspension was fully lifted on 28 January 2024.

+After 2026 Men's T20 World Cup Defeats, a protest was held outside the headquarters of Sri Lanka Cricket (SLC), with demonstrators demanding the resignation of the cricket board over the national team's continued string of poor performances.
+The protest, led by a Buddhist monk, saw participants urging SLC President Shammi Silva to step down.
+Chanting slogans for the board to “go home,” protesters accused officials of failing to revive the standards and reputation of Sri Lanka cricket.